 Usually, when Sonantic creates an AI voice model, they work directly with an actor to record a script performance.
 But the Val Kilmer AI voice was unique since the actor couldn’t read a script.
 So, after removing background noise from old audio recordings of Kilmer’s voice, the company used its voice engine to teach the voice model to speak just like him.
 They even developed new algorithms to produce higher-quality voice models.

 John Flynn, CTO and co-founder of Sonantic, explained that the company wanted to create a voice that would make Val Kilmer proud.
 A voice he could also use in future projects because it perfectly represented his natural sound.
 However, working with minimal data was challenging.
-So, the company eventually generated over 40 different voice models and chose the best one.
-But Sonantic’s Kilmer recreation is more than a vocal replica.
-It’s the essence of the Val Kilmer voice audiences know and love.
+So, the company eventually generated over 40 different voice models and chose the one that carried the essence of the Val Kilmer voice that audiences know and love.

 The Val Kilmer AI voice